How To Dress for a Job Interview: 3 Helpful Dress Codes

 - Neutral hosiery

-- Conservative, professional shoes (high heels or closed-toe pumps)
+- Conservative, professional shoes (Oxfords, loafers, heels, closed-toe pumps, or flats)

 - Limited jewelry